software-developer-org/typescript-template/README.md

 $ cd typescript-template.git
 ```
 - mirror-push to your new repository on GitHub
-- doing a ['mirror-push'](https://git-scm.com/docs/git-push) means that, after the push, your remote repo on GitHub is exactly the same like your local local repository (which you bare cloned before)
+- doing a ['mirror-push'](https://git-scm.com/docs/git-push) means that, after the push, your remote repo on GitHub is exactly the same like your local repository (which you bare cloned before)
 ```
 $ git push --mirror https://github.com/_yourusername_/myprojects-typescript-template.git
 ```